alstar555/Computer-Vision-Projects/README.md

 # Computer-Vision-Projects

-This repository contains implementations of various computer vision techniques, including Convolutional Neural Networks for image classification, motion prediction, object detection, image processing, and more.
+This repository contains implementations of various computer vision techniques for image classification, motion prediction, object detection, image processing, and more.